 Composition: Three Non-executive directors & the Chief Executive.

-Main Functions: The Committee reviews the Society's Board Nomination requirements.
-The Committee evaluates the plans for orderly succession aimed at ensuring an appropriate balance of skills, diversity and experience on the Board.
+Main Functions: The Committee is responsible for reviewing the size, composition, skills, knowledge and experience required of the Board.
+Suitable candidates for membership of the Board are normally identified by independent search consultants for the consideration of the Committee and recommendations are then made to the Board.

 Frequency: The Committee meets at least twice per year.